emtpb/united/README.rst

 Example:
-    Creating a unit with Volt V as a numerator and Ampere A as denominator will result into the unit Ohm Ω. Same goes for creating two separate units Volt and Ampere and dividing Ampere from Volt.
+    Creating a unit with Volt V as a numerator and Ampere A as denominator will result into the unit Ohm (Ω).
+Same goes for creating two separate units Volt and Ampere and dividing Volt by Ampere.

 Features
 ========